ST1109/TDengine/docs-en/12-taos-sql/04-stable.md

 ALTER STable stb_name CHANGE TAG old_tag_name new_tag_name;
 ```

-The tag name will be changed automatically for all the subtables created using the super table as template once a tag name is changed for a super table.
+The tag name will be changed automatically for all the subtables, created using the super table as template, once a tag name is changed for a super table.

 ### Change Tag Length